 The envelope budgeting system is tangible, you are able to focus on the use of good ole cash that is coming in and out your envelopes to control your spending.
 When you run out, your cash is gone.

-I know I’m going to get some naysayers who are thinking “Um excuse me…. cash only?
+I know I’m going to have some naysayers who are thinking “Um excuse me…. cash only?
 I can’t have a cash-only budget because I spend it too quickly.”

-Let’s say you get paid 2 times a month and have a total take home of $2,000.
-You need to decide what to do with that $2,000.
-Perhaps $1,000 will go into the bank to pay for online bills (mortgage, car payment) and the remaining $1,000 will be separated into categories to pay your everyday expenses.
+Let’s say you get paid 2 times a month and have a take home of $1,000 every two weeks.
+You need to decide what to do with that $1,000.
+Perhaps 500 will go into the bank to pay for online bills (mortgage, car payment, utilities) and the remaining $500 will be separated into categories to pay your everyday expenses.

 If you don’t make a plan for spending this money then, of course, you’ll spend it on all the wrong things.

-There’s no point in buying the most elaborate and expensive dinner the first night if you know you are going to be eating ramen noodles the rest of the week because you have drained the money in your envelope.
+There’s no point in buying the most expensive dinner the first night you receive your paycheck if you know you are going to be eating ramen noodles the rest of the week.

 Categories For Your Cash Envelope System

 Getting started with a cash budget is really pretty easy, you can literally start today.
-You want to begin by taking a look at your budget and decide how to divide it among the different budget categories that make sense for you.
+You want to begin by taking a look at your budget and decide how to divide your money among the different budget categories that make sense for you.

 - Entertainment or Dining out